How to Get Into Villanova: Acceptance Rate + Requirements

 First and foremost, you must maintain a high GPA.
 Take challenging courses to prove your academic merit and ensure you take any recommended courses for your major.
 Additionally, you should prove your values align with Villanova’s throughout your application.

-Villanova values students that are ready and dedicated to making a positive change in the world, so explain how you plan on doing so through your writing supplements and personal statement.
+Villanova values students who are ready and dedicated to making a positive change in the world, so explain how you plan on doing so through your writing supplements and personal statement.

 Past admitted students also had significant community service experience, were involved in diverse extracurriculars, and held paying jobs.